European-Camping-Group-Data-Team/terraform_state_artifact_gcs/README.md

   - This can be skipped by setting the optional variable `apply` to `false`.
 - 🗃️ If all is well then Terraform has now produced a statefile `./terraform.tfstate`.
     - 🤫 I'd recommend getting this from a [`${{secret.variable}}`](https://docs.github.com/en/actions/security-guides/encrypted-secrets) since the output isn't hidden.
-- 💾 Finally the new statefile is uploaded as an artifact!
+- 💾 Finally the new statefile is uploaded as an artifact to google storage!
-#### - :tada: Lather, rinse, repeat! :tada:

 ## Usage v1